 - Replacing the vanity with an adaptive living vanity and adjustable mirror.

-If your home doesn’t currently have a suite or it’s not to your liking, adding a completely new one could be a home upgrade that pays off.
-A good way to lower the cost of a master suite addition is to convert an attic, if the roof is high enough.
-As a room that you will spend a lot of time in, carefully consider the design of the bedroom suite before you start your project.
+If your home doesn’t have a suite or if your master bedroom is not to your liking, adding a completely new one could be a home upgrade that pays off.
+Since you spend a lot of time in your bedroom, carefully consider the design of your suite before starting this project.